puremourning/vimspector/docs/configuration.md

   provide a value interactively when starting debugging.
 Vimspector remembers what they said and provides it as the default should they debug again.
 * `${SecretToken}` - this variable is provided by the configuration's `variables` block.
-Its value is taken from the `strip`ped result of running the shell command.
+Its value is taken from the `strip`'d result of running the shell command.
 Note these variables can be supplied by both the debug and adapter configurations and can be either static strings or shell commands.